Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4870 X2 should be 20% quicker than the Geforce GTX 680 in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe Radeon HD 4870 X2 should in theory perform a small bit faster than the Geforce GTX 680 in general. (explain)

-Texel RateThe Geforce GTX 680 will be a lot (more or less 115%) faster with regards to AF than the Radeon HD 4870 X2. (explain)
+Texel RateThe Geforce GTX 680 should be much (approximately 115%) more effective at AF than the Radeon HD 4870 X2. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Geforce GTX 680 is superior to the Radeon HD 4870 X2, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Geforce GTX 680 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison